telerik/kendo-ui-core/docs/intro/widget-basics/editing.md

 2. Define the model fields by using the [`schema.model`](/api/javascript/data/datasource#configuration-schema.model) option.
 3. Enable the `editable` option.

 For more information on how to set up the editing functionality in Kendo UI widgets, refer to the [article on editing of the Grid]({% slug editing_kendoui_grid_widget %}).
-They are largely applicable, but with minor differences, to the other Kendo UI widgets which support the editing functionality.
+The approaches are largely applicable, with minor differences, to the other Kendo UI widgets which support the editing functionality.

 ## Basic Concepts